-During the spring of 2016, 15 individuals completed at least one survey route.
-Some routes were done solo, some with two surveyors.
-Surveys were conducted between April 9th and May 24th.
-23 routes were run, for a total of 410 points.
+During the spring of 2017, 19 individuals surveyed stops along 22 routes.
+Some routes were done solo, and some with two surveyors.
+Surveys were conducted between April 8th and May 31st and a total of 432 points were surveyed.

-Long-billed Curlews were detected at 41 points, for a total of 51 individuals (multiple individuals were detected at some points).
+Long-billed Curlews were detected at 44 points, adding up to a total of 74 individuals (multiple individuals were detected at some points).
 See map, next page.
-We also had a number of curlews reported either by local birders, land owners, or as survey "incidentals" (curlews seen during the survey count but between points or for which we do not have spatial location data).
+We also had 2 curlews reported as survey "incidentals" (curlews seen during the survey count but between points or for which we do not have spatial location data).